xuanzhou1/xuanzhou-academic/content/en/post/start-new-stage-at-politecnico-di-milano/index.md

 ---
-title: Start new stage at Politecnico di Milano
+title: Opening a new experience at Politecnico di Milano
 date: 2021-09-11
-summary: With the funding of the China Scholarship Council, Xuan starts the double-degree PhD at Politecnico di Milano, Italy, under the supervision of Prof. Marco Giglio and Associate Prof. Claudio Sbarufatti.
+summary: With the funding of the China Scholarship Council, Xuan starts his double-degree PhD at Politecnico di Milano, Italy, under the supervision of Prof. Marco Giglio and Associate Prof. Claudio Sbarufatti.
 draft: false
 featured: false